CloCkWeRX/node-limitlessLED/README.md

 * If you got your settings right, the LINK indicator on the bridge will light up and your bridge will be ready.

 ### Pairing lights
+*NEW MARCH 2014* Wifi Bridge Receiver 4.0 Instructions

+*Dual White* LED Instruction Sheet (Cool White/Warm White) LimitlessLED_User_Instruction_14_June_2012_version1.pdf

+*RGB* Color LED Instruction Sheet LimitlessLED_RGB_Remote_Bulb_User_InstructionManual_version1.pdf

-Follow the instructions included in the official [WiFi Bridge Instruction PDF](http://www.limitlessled.com/download/LimitlessLED_WiFiBridgeInstructions_July2012_version2.pdf) to pair your lights, but pair them using the "Wifi Controller 2" or similar app for iPhone/Android **instead of the physical remotes** so that your lights are paired to the WiFi Bridge (note that the app must be able to talk to an arbitrary IP, not just the default of 192.168.0.100 -
+Follow the instructions included in the official [WiFi Bridge Instruction PDF - March 2014](http://www.limitlessled.com/download/) or older [WiFi Bridge 2.0 Instruction PDF](http://www.limitlessled.com/download/LimitlessLED_WiFiBridgeInstructions_July2012_version2.pdf) to pair your lights, but pair them using the "Wifi Controller 2" or similar app for iPhone/Android **instead of the physical remotes** so that your lights are paired to the WiFi Bridge (note that the app must be able to talk to an arbitrary IP, not just the default of 192.168.0.100 -